padiketeku/EarthObservation101-Practicals/Activity-03-Understanding Data Types and Conventions.md

 var europe = ['Sweden', 'Latvia', 'Portugal', 'France', 'Slovakia'];
 print (europe);
 ```
 If you run the print command, the result appears in the **`Console`**, (Fig. 3).
-The expander arrow is highlighted with a red polygon to reveal further information about the list.
+The expander arrow is highlighted with a red polygon.
+You may click this to reveal further information about the list.
 ![image](https://github.com/user-attachments/assets/56d34149-bbfa-48dc-8cff-6a19b91fba04) |
 |:--:|
 | *Fig. 3.
 List.
 An example of JavaScript list. *|